GSA/ficam-federation/_plan/00_index.md

 ===============================

 It’s true that federation is a real change in the way things have been done in the past, but federation is good change.
-It will make your life and the lives of your customers and partners much easier.
+It will make your life and those of your customers and partners much easier.
 Federation will give you rapid, seamless access to critical applications and websites--without having to step over that pack of tired old dogs:  many logins, passwords, and multi-factor authentications--just to access websites and applications that everyone needs to start their work.

-We want to help you transition to federation!
-Please send any and all questions to: fpki@gsa.gov
+You may be thinking, "well that all sounds good in theory, but is federation right for my agency's business needs?"

-## Federation Advantages
+## Consider the Federation Advantages
 [Use "sustainable"....?]
 * Happy users, customers, and partners
 * Seamless access to critical websites and applications